cfw-guide/cemu.cfw.guide/_pages/en_US/home.md

 NVIDIA GPUs are mainly recommended, being able to take some load off of the CPU.
 Our second choice would be an AMD GPU, but they can be very reliant on the performance of your CPU.

-For running any game in general, we would recommend at least an NVIDIA GTX 600 card or AMD HD 7000 Series card.
-If you want increased FPS or resolution, consider looking for something more powerful.
+For running any game in general, you should at the very least have an NVIDIA GTX 600 card or AMD HD 7000 Series card.
+We recommend something more powerful however.
+If you want increased FPS or resolution, consider looking for something more expensive.

-If you're running on a thinner laptop, you may be using an iGPU instead.
+If you're running on a thinner laptop or other low-powered machine, you may be using an iGPU instead.
 These integrated graphics are currently not supported on Cemu.
-While [some users](http://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Testing){:target="_blank"} have reported playable framerates using Intel Graphics in games such as Breath of the Wild, we would recommend playing on a more powerful machine for better results.
+While [some users](http://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Testing) have reported playable framerates using Intel Graphics in games such as Breath of the Wild, we would recommend playing on a more powerful machine for better results.
 {% endcapture %}

 <div class="notice--textbox">{{ gpu-notice | markdownify }}</div>